FREQUENTLY ASKED QUESTIONS

 For Answers to questions you do not find below please read our Users Agreement(click here!)

-- Because ~THERAPEUTIC TOUCH~ contains material that may not be suitable for younger viewers, this forum is password protected.
-To obtain a password, you must be 18 years of age or older.
-Go to this page to request a ~THERAPEUTIC TOUCH~ password.
+Because ~THERAPEUTIC TOUCH~ contains material that may not be suitable for younger viewers, this forum is password protected.
+In order to obtain access to this forum, you must be 18 years of age or older.
+Go to this page to request a PRIVATE Membership

-- There are six levels of membership at Wild Poetry Forum.
-The levels of membership are based on the number of posts, as participation at Wild counts for more than mere longevity.
+There are six levels of membership at WPF.
+These levels are based on the number of posts, as participation at Wild counts for more than mere longevity.
 The system keeps track of the number of posts and automatically advances the membership level when the posts reach a certain number.
 The membership levels and the number of posts required for each are as follows:

 New Member: 1-50 posts